pwaycuilis/simulator_old/README.md

 program supports command line arguments for exectuion: Following argument supported:

-  $python team23_project3.py -i branchtest_bin.txt -o team23_out
+  $python team23_project3.py -i branchtest_bin.txt -o team23_out\
-  NOTE: can change output file name using -o argument
+  NOTE: can change input or output file name using -i or -o argument respectively

-          assuming branchtest_bin.txt is the input file at the moment.
+# Below is a sample run of the program

-Below is a sample run of the program showing the contents of the text input file branchtest_bin.txt as well as the 2 produced output files team23_out_dis.txt and team23_out_pipeline.txt
+(showing the contents of the text input file branchtest_bin.txt as well as the 2 produced output files team23_out_dis.txt and team23_out_pipeline.txt)

 branchtest_bin.txt (input ARM machine code):